florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 However, it is again not possible to just issue the call provided in the original paper (`exploit3 600`).
 When debugging the `vulnerable` executable, it is easy to see that the return address in fact points into the buffer but only at a part of the buffer where the stack address resides (i.e. to a part of the buffer after the NOP sled and the shellcode).
-Because of the NOP sled in front of the shellcode, it is then pretty easy to find an offset that reliably lets the program return onto the stack where our shellcode resides (e.g. `exploit3 600 350` or `exploit 600 400`).
+Because of the NOP sled in front of the shellcode, it is then pretty easy to find an offset that reliably lets the program return onto the stack where our shellcode resides (e.g. `exploit3 600 350` or `exploit3 600 400`).

 ### exploit4